juxt/yada/dev/resources/user-manual.md

 ### Audience

-This manual is the authoritative documentation to yada.
-As such, it is intended for a wide audience of developers, from beginners to experts.
+This manual is the authoritative documentation to yada and as such, it is intended for a wide audience of developers, from beginners to experts.

 ### Get involved